bitcoinvsalts/react-native-firebase-starter/README.md

 code-push app add myapp-ios
 ```

-Now we are ready to install the dependencies using:
+Save both deployment keys, you will need them very soon

+To link the react-native-code-push package to react native:
 ```
-yarn
+react-native link
 ```

+You will be prompted to enter the CodePush deployment key for both platforms

-To link the react-native-vector-icons package to react native:
+To link some packages to react native:
 ```
 react-native link
 ```